Particular/docs.particular.net/nservicebus/upgrades/absdatabus-6to1.md

 ### Custom configuration section no longer provided

-Configuration options are now only available via the code API.
-See [Azure Blob Storage DataBus](/nservicebus/messaging/databus/azure-blob-storage.md) and [Azure DataBus sample](/samples/azure/blob-storage-databus) for more details.
+Configuration options are now available only via the code API.
+See [Azure Blob Storage DataBus](/nservicebus/messaging/databus/azure-blob-storage.md) and the [Azure DataBus sample](/samples/azure/blob-storage-databus) for more details.

 ### AzureDataBusDefaults no longer provided